Dr. Jens Rittscher was appointed as a Senior Research Fellow in 2013 and he is the first joint

 Before coming to Oxford in 2013, Jens led the Computer Vision Laboratory at GE Global Research in Niskayuna, NY, USA.
-He joined GE in 2001 after completing his PhD at Oxford.
-During this time he was part of the Visual Dynamics Group led by Andrew Blake.
+He joined GE in 2001 after completing his DPhil at Oxford.
+During his doctoral studies at Oxford, he was part of the Visual Dynamics Group led by Andrew Blake as a Marie Curie Fellow funded by the EU.
 He received his Diploma in Mathematics and Computer Science from the University of Bonn, Germany.

 The aim of Jens' research is to enhance our understanding of complex biological processes through the analysis of image data that has been acquired at the microscopic scale.
 Jens develops algorithms and methods that enable the quantification of a broad range of phenotypical alterations, the precise localization of signalling events, and the ability to correlate such events in the context of the biological specimen.
 This work can be structured into the following three major areas: